topos-protocol/dev-portal/README.md

 Next to the default `gatsby-config.ts` file, additional configuration options are exposed in `config.ts`.

 > [!NOTE]
-> Please refer to the [TECHNICAL-SETUP.md](TECHNICAL-SETUP.md) guide for more information on the configuration, build and deployment of the platform.
+> Please refer to the [TECHNICAL-SETUP.md](TECHNICAL-SETUP.md) guide for more information on the configuration, build, and deployment of the platform.

 ## Run local dev environment